PoisotLab/ms_straight_lines/manuscript.md

-complex ways, including spatial scaling and species area relationships [@BrosOstl04]; it should further be noted that this model is a synthesis of preview hypotheses, encompassing both the link-species scaling ($a=1, b\approx 2$) and the strict constant connectance ($a = \bar \text{Co}, b=2$) depending on which parameters are fixed.
-Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which captures the scaling of link number with species richness [@WinePian01; @RiedRall10; @GarlCald03], and from which we should draw ecological inferences about what shapes food webs.
+complex ways, including spatial scaling and species area relationships [@BrosOstl04]; it should further be noted that this model is a synthesis of preview hypotheses, encompassing both the link-species scaling ($a=1, b\approx 2$) and the strict constant connectance ($a, b=2$) depending on which parameters are fixed.
+Power laws are very flexible, and indeed this function matches empirical data well -- so well that it is often treated as a "true" model which captures the scaling of link number with species richness [@WinePian01;
+@RiedRall10; @GarlCald03], and from which we should draw ecological inferences about what shapes food webs.
 However, this approach is limited, because the parameters of a power law relationship can arise from many mechanisms, and are difficult to reason about ecologically.

 But the question of how informative parameters of a power law can be is moot.
 Indeed, both the general model and its variants share an important shortcoming: